realpasha/sdk-js/recipes/frameworks/React.md

 }
 ```

-How easy is that huh?
-Doesn't take 10s to write the whole call!
-But how do we write
-the `useDirectus` hook - that's quite simple.
-The snippet below is everything you need.
+In order to make this happen, we'll have to setup the useDirectus hook function separately.
+The snippet below should be all you need to get started:
-Make sure that you add your own CMS authentication configuration to it.

 ```tsx
 import { useState, useEffect, useDebugValue } from 'react';